zaccaria-lab/TRACERx_simulation_tool/README.md

 - Scipy
 - Python-graphviz

-These packages can be installed using anaconda into a new environment and used to create simulations using the following commands:
+These packages can be installed using anaconda into a new environment (simulate) and used to create simulations using the following commands:

 ```shell
 conda create -n simulate python=3.9.5 jupyter ipykernel pandas numpy ipython scipy python-graphviz